singuerinc/www/_posts/2016-02-15-b-reel-b-reel.md

 Working at B-REEL, the company decided to update the whole website, making it fully responsive and with a new the design.

-Together with the team, we were responsibles for making both frontend and backend, deciding the architecture to use and selecting the tecnology make it.
+Together with the team, we were responsible for making both frontend and backend, deciding the architecture to use and selecting the technology to make it.

-The client features a fully responsive bootstrap 12-grid layout and a custom Marionette/Backbone application to make smooth transitions and interactions on each page.
+The front end features a fully responsive bootstrap 12-grid layout and a custom Marionette/Backbone application to make smooth transitions and interactions on each page.

 I was also one of the core contributors of the B-REEL Javascript Framework, an innersource project that this website makes use of it.